 The Death of Diane Whipple

 One of the most famous Presa Canario attack cases caused the tragic death of Diane Whipple in 2001.
-The victim, aged just 33, was mauled by two Presa Canarios inside her apartment building in San Francisco.
+Two Presa Canarios mauled the victim, who was just 33 years old, inside her San Francisco apartment building.

 The dogs – named Bane and Hera – were being cared for by a married attorney couple who lived in the same building as the victim.
 The wife, Marjorie Knoller, was attempting to take the dogs up to the roof when they broke free and launched the vicious and fatal hallway attack.
 Diane Whipple suffered 77 dog bite wounds and died later that day.